 - FBN Mortgages

-- Lagos Building & Investment Company
+- Lagos Building and Investment Company

-- Mutual Alliance Saving & Loans
+- Mutual Alliance Savings and Loans

 - New Prudential Building Society

-- Nigeria Police Mortgage Bank
+- Nigerian Police Mortgage Bank

 - Trustbond Mortgage Bank

 How to own a home through Federal Mortgage Bank

 The Federal Mortgage Bank of Nigeria (FMBN) has released additional information regarding its rent-to-own mortgage home.
 In contrast to the previous 7% annual interest rate, the bank stated that it introduced non-interest housing to boost financial inclusion in the country.
 The revelation followed the consent of the bank’s Board of Directors.